Patryk-Grzegorczyk/ue5-multiplayer-inventory-system/README.md

              |                   |
              v                   v
         Add / Move /        Rotate / Remove
-        placement logic          logic
+        Placement Logic          Logic
              |                   |
              +---------+---------+
                        |
                        v
-                Server authority
+                Server Authority
                        |
                        v
-             FInventoryGrid state
+              FInventoryGrid State
                        |
                        v
                    Replication
                        |
                        v
                      OnRep
                        |
                        v
              OnInventoryChanged
                        |
                        v
-                 UI / presentation
+                UI / Presentation
 ```

-## Grid placement
+## Grid Placement

-Each item occupies a rectangle of cells.
-The placement algorithm scans the grid from the top-left corner and accepts the first position that:
+Each inventory item occupies a rectangular area of grid cells.

+When automatically adding an item, the placement algorithm scans the grid from the top-left corner and selects the first valid position.

+A position is considered valid when:

-1. keeps the entire item inside the grid bounds, and
+1. The entire item remains inside the grid bounds.
-2. does not overlap another item.
+2. The item does not overlap an existing item.

-The collision test is implemented with axis-aligned rectangle intersection using the item's grid position and size.
+The collision test uses axis-aligned rectangle intersection based on the item's grid position and size.

 ### Example